 Fort Lauderdale airport shooting

-A SWAT vehicle makes it's way to the Fort Lauderdale airport.
+A SWAT vehicle makes its way to the Fort Lauderdale airport.